enervator/procedural_generation/README.md

 ## Procedurally Generated Environment in OpenGL

-Using a variety of noise generation algorithms working together, the program creates a terrain filled with mountains, hill, and plains.
+Using a variety of noise generation algorithms working together, the program creates a terrain filled with mountains, hills, and plains.

 ![Example Screenshot](/screenshots/sample.jpg)